top of page

 Sadly, in Hawaii, many of the community cats are actually "dumped" or relocated pets.

-Is it legal to feed a community cat?
+Is it illegal to feed a community cat?

 You might have heard of "Bill 51" which was recently approved by the Hawaii County Council despite overwhelming opposition.
 While we can't change that bill, we can clarify what it does and does not cover.